GoogleCloudPlatform/tulip/README.md

 `yarn start`

-# Build application
+## Build application

 `yarn build`

-# Deploy to AppEngine Flex
+## Deploy to AppEngine Flex

 `gcloud app deploy`

+**Disclaimer: This example is made by Lee Boonstra, Customer Engineer @ Google Cloud.
+Written code can be used as a baseline, it's not meant for production usage.**

+**Copyright 2019 Google LLC.
+This software is provided as-is, without warranty or representation for any use or purpose.
+Your use of it is subject to your agreements with Google.**